 Purchase Option B

-To begin the process with our office, please complete the Preliminary Easement Application.
-The information provide applies for any of these methods.
-The form is also available for download as a mail-in application.
+To begin the process with our office, please complete the Preliminary Easement Application and mail to the address listed on the bottom of the form.
+The information provide applies for any of these options.

 For all of these options, the appraisal and evaluation methods depend primarily on two factors: owner income and the resource value of the proposed easement.
 To get an idea of how properties are scored based on their natural merits, check out our Property Resources Score Sheet, and for more information on how landowner income affects easement purchasing prices, check out our Determination of Payment (Owner Income) rubric.

-To see an example of how an easement transaction can play out, take a look at this Sample Deed of Easement.
+To see an example of what types of conditions a Conservation Easement might have, take a look at this Sample Deed of Easement.